Cerberus demands changes at 'disastrous' Commerzbank

 The 150-year-old Commerzbank has had a rough few months as it swung to a loss, halted its 2019 dividend plans, backtracked on the sale of its Polish lender mBank (MBK.WA), faced credit rating downgrades, and lost a long-standing sponsorship deal with a local soccer team to rival Deutsche Bank.

-Commerzbank, bailed out by the state during the last financial crisis, has warned its target for turning a profit in 2020 now seems “very ambitious” amid the coronavirus outbreak.
+Commerzbank, bailed out by the state during the last financial crisis, has also warned its target for turning a profit in 2020 now seems “very ambitious” amid the coronavirus outbreak.

-The bank is currently looking for further cost cuts, which may include trimming its branch network.
+The bank is currently looking for further cost cuts and in talks about staff reductions.

-Its proponents argue Commerzbank has successfully integrated its Comdirect online brokerage, a pillar of a strategy revamp announced last year.
+Commerzbank’s proponents argue the bank has integrated its Comdirect online brokerage, a pillar of a strategy revamp announced last year.

+Two top investors said in interviews that Commerzbank should cut costs by reducing its extensive branch network and focus more on digitalization.

+“Perhaps Cerberus’ move will even help management to push through more cost-cutting measures with the unions,” one of the investors said.
+Both spoke on condition of anonymity.

 Just months after buying into Commerzbank, Cerberus also took a 3% stake in Deutsche Bank (DBKGn.DE).